 Fixing an Underbite

 An underbite is the opposite of an overbite; it occurs when the bottom jaw protrudes past the upper jaw.
-This is much more uncommon than an overbite, and many people opt to correct it for aesthetic reasons.
+It is much more uncommon than an overbite, and many people opt to correct it for aesthetic reasons.

 Aside from changing the structure of the face, an underbite can also cause complications with speaking, swallowing, and chewing.
 Some adults require surgery to correct an underbite.